bhaveshjain1612/StockSpectra/README.md

 - **Breakout Opportunities**: Pinpoint potential breakout stocks through meticulous analysis and trend identification.

 ### Data Integrity and Updates
 The app sources data from NSE and BSE, ensuring that you're equipped with up-to-date stock information.
-Daily data updates at 7:30 PM IST guarantee access to the latest market trends, while annual financial statement updates offer a holistic view of a company's financial standing.
+Daily data updates at 7:30 PM IST guarantee access to the latest market trends, while annual financial statement updates offer a holistic view of a company's financial standing.\

+To see the detailed data flow process [click here](https://github.com/bhaveshjain1612/StockProject/edit/main/backend_data/README.md)

 #### App Structure:

-For detailed usage instructions, [click here.](https://stock-recommendation.streamlit.app/Instructions) Below is an overview of the app structure:
+For detailed usage instructions, [click here.](https://stock-recommendation.streamlit.app/Instructions)\
+Below is an overview of the app structure:

 #### Page 1.
 Stock Screening